scindex/scindex/scindex.md

   - *Description*: Mechanisms that allow different processes on the same machine to communicate and synchronize their actions.
   - *Examples*: Pipes, Sockets, Shared Memory

+- **S0399**: Provisional Communication Item
+  - *Description*: A temporary holding category for Communication items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: S04 - Utilities
 _General-purpose supporting services that provide common functionalities across the application._